Lovey-lola/Lovey-LOLA/README.md

 SHE/HER PRONOUNS

 About Me:
-I'm a proud artist of 5-6 years!
+I'm a proud digital artist of 5-6 years!
 I started this journey mid 2019! :3 animating for of 2 years, but took a 5 mount brack >_>.
 I have a secret love for playing the piano and would love to pick it up as a hobby.
 Cat lover! but genuinely love anything that's cute and fluffy <3.